Francisco Morazán: Second term, 1835–1839

 In 1834 at the request of Governor, Mariano Galvez, the General moved the capital city to Sonsonate and later to San Salvador.
 The same year, the first four years of Francisco Morazán's presidency had ended.
 According to the constitution, elections needed to be held in order to elect the next president of the Republic.
 Moderate, José Cecilio del Valle ran against the incumbent president; for this reason, General Francisco Morazán deposited the presidency on General Gregorio Salazar, so the federal congress could verify the fairness of the election.

-When all the votes were counted, José del Valle had defeated Francisco Morazán.
+When all the votes were counted, del Valle had defeated Francisco Morazán.
 The Federal elections showed strong popular opposition to liberal reforms.
 Valle, however, died before taking office.
 Most historians agree that had he lived, he might have brought conciliation and harmony between the opposing forces (Liberals and Conservatives).
 On June 2, the Federal Congress called for new elections, which were won by Francisco Morazán.
-On February 14, 1835, General Morazán, was sworn as president for a second term.
+On 14 February 1835, General Morazán, was sworn as president for a second term.